docker/docs/compose/aspnet-mssql-compose.md

 >**Note**: This sample is made for Docker Engine on Linux.
 For Windows Containers, please visit [Docker Labs for Windows Containers](https://github.com/docker/labs/tree/master/windows).

-# Create the Docker Compose application

-1. Create a directory called `/app` under root.
+1. Create a new directory for your application.

     This directory will be the context of your docker-compose project.
 For [Docker for Windows](https://docs.docker.com/docker-for-windows/#/shared-drives) and [Docker for Mac](https://docs.docker.com/docker-for-mac/#/file-sharing), you have to set up file sharing for the volume that you need to map.

-1. Within your directory, use the `aspnetcore-build` Docker image to generate a sample web application within the container and into your host machine under the `/app` directory:
+1. Within your directory, use the `aspnetcore-build` Docker image to generate a sample web application within the container under the `/app` directory and into your host machine in the working directory:

         docker run -v ${PWD}:/app --workdir /app microsoft/aspnetcore-build:lts dotnet new mvc --auth Individual